 This can easily be done with a PowerShell based solution for smaller environments or a Farm Solution for enterprise-sized companies.

 Spend the money and set up a second (Single Server) Farm for testing and development purposes.
 There is nothing worse than mixing up not-working-development-stuff, half-baked-testing-sites and completely messed up production environments.

 Don’t ignore patching

 I know.
 This topic is hated – but do it on a regular base anyways.
 Not only for security reasons but also for the sake of stability of your system.
-And here comes the test enviroment in handy.
-Do some research and check out the impact of the patches on your test enviroment before you’re going to install it on the production.
+And here comes the test environment in handy.
+Do some research and check out the impact of the patches on your test environment before you’re going to install them on production.